anoffsinger/portfolio-v6/README.md

-To run parcel and start localhost, while in directory run the following in terminal npx parcel src/index.html

-To create a build (outlined in package.json) npm run build

-gitignore is configured
+# About
+This repo contains two git repos within it.
+The main repo, at the root, is the full site.
+Within the `dist` folder, there is a separate repo, which is pushed to the `gh-pages` branch to deploy the site.
+Within `package.json` relative paths are configured for the dist build and local server context.

+## To Serve Locally
+- `npm run clean` to remove current `dist` folder and parcel cache
+- `npm run start` to start server, which will rebuild the `dist`

+## To Publish To Github Pages
+- At root, git add, commit, and push as you normally would to save work
+- Kill server if running via `ctrl + c`
+- Run `npm run build` at root to rebuild `dist` for production
+- `cd dist`
+- `git add .` and `commit -m '[message]'` for new `dist` build
+- Run `git push origin main:gh-pages --force` to overwrite `gh-pages`

+## To Fix
+- Right now `dist` is being pushed to main branch of root

-Spline
+## Spline
-Layers must be visible to have their events triggered, but can have opacity 0 uses code export feature to Vanilla JS
+- Layers must be visible to have their events triggered, but can have opacity 0

-To update gh-pages, and the live site moving forward:
-Finish work on main, commit and push
-Run npm run build at project root
-Go to dist folder and commit changes there (don't push) From root run git subtree push --prefix dist origin gh-pages
+- Uses code export feature to Vanilla JS